atos-ari-aeon/fiware-cloud-messaging-api/public/doc/html/_sources/apidoc/entities/entitiesdoc.txt

     }

    :statuscode 200: no error
-   :statuscode 401: You are not authorized for this operation
+   :statuscode 400: error
-   :statuscode 401: Not authenticated
+   :statuscode 401: not authorized
-   :statuscode 40x: error
+   :statuscode 404: Entity not exist

 .. _entitydoc-update: